Top 15 Most Visited National Parks in the USA, 2023 Update

 The Blue Ridge Parkway tops the list of most recreational visits among national parks.
 It might seem strange that a parkway would garner so much attention, but you’re looking at over 460 miles through some of North America’s most captivating landscapes.

-It’s a haven for hikers, campers, and naturalists who can appreciate the region’s diverse ecosystem, but that’s not all you’ll find in the Appalachian highlands.
-Immerse yourself in local culture with a diverse mix of special events, including concerts featuring folk musicians.
+It’s a haven for hikers and campers who can appreciate the region’s diverse ecosystem, but that’s not all you’ll find in the Appalachian highlands.
+You can immerse yourself in local culture.

-Campers can make reservations at one of the eight developed campgrounds along the parkway or obtain a permit for the backcountry sites.
-Reservations are all first come, first served, and you can book up to six months in advance of your trip.
+Campers can make reservations at one of the eight developed campgrounds or obtain a permit for the backcountry sites.

 2. Golden Gate National Recreation Area